Day 15 – Saturday, 24 March

 Lingotot Foreign Languages for Kids Launch Event

 Come and have fun learning Spanish with Lingotot!
 A Spanish class for babies/children from birth to 11 years.
 The session includes singing, dancing, games, craft and stories all in Spanish.
 Hello, my name is Lou and I am launching a new children’s language business, offering Spanish, French, German, Mandarin and Arabic classes to children from birth to age 11.
 It’s very exciting and to mark the occasion I’m throwing a launch party and would love for you to join me!
 It’s a free-to-attend event with fun and interactive games, songs and stories – all in Spanish and French.
 There will be some tasty treats, some great prizes and vouchers for discounted lessons.
 There may even be cake!
 I would love for you to come along and say hello, and introduce your children to the magic of language learning.
-For more information go to www.lingotot.com.
+For more information or contact me on Facebook at Lingotot Greenwich.
+I can’t wait to meet you!.

 (entrance from St Catherine’s Drive)